slyyy81/assignment/README.md

 ### nginx

-We must provide an IP address in the range of our subnet for our NGINX container, and the desired DNS entry that we will add to our DNS server (the Pi-Hole).
+Provide an IP address in the range of our subnet for the NGINX container, and the desired DNS entry that we will added to the DNS server (Pi-Hole).

 ```
 NGINX_IP_ADDRESS = "192.168.100.100"